dkeppens/PieHelper/README.md

 * Feedback, bug reports and feature requests can be reported on the official github repository or emailed to the address listed below

-* Current state : Released but still under active development (Bugs are likely !)
+* Current state : Released but still under active development (Bugs are likely so update frequently !)

 * Important notes :